NBA-Betting/NBA_AI/README.md

 Using Generative AI tools to explain and predict the outcomes of NBA games.

 # TODO LIST
-- Update requirements.txt to be actual requirements instead of too many
-- Consolidate betting data into database
 - Create installation and setup instructions (Try to make as much of this a script as possible)
     - How to pull down from Github
     - How to perform initial setup including downlaoding any extra materials like database or models.